 Read on for more about why each topic was chosen, below.

-Well, London is actually a huge city with hundreds of fascinating facets to photograph.
-We’ve decided to choose just ten topics that summarises the essence of iconic London, in pictures.
+Well, interesting places to photograph in London are endless.
+It’s actually a huge city with hundreds of attractive and curious facets.
+We’ve decided to attempt a simple London photography tour of just ten pictures that encapsulates the essence of Britain’s capital.

-Visitors and locals will no doubt have their own favourites which we’d be interested to hear about.
-Just leave us a comment at the end.
+Visitors and locals will no doubt have their own favourites, which we’d be interested to hear about.
+Just leave us a comment at the bottom of this post.

 The best city in the world is London, in my opinion.
-In terms of diversity of people, culture and architecture, it is truly vibrant.
-Rich history, modern attitude, energetic and also quite safe, as major cities go.
-Great tourist attractions, British traditions, superb public transport and endless things to see and do, London has it all.
+In terms of diversity of people, culture and in recent years, London architecture, it is truly vibrant.
+Rich history, modern attitude, energetic and it’s also quite safe, as major cities go.
+Great tourist attractions, British traditions, and endless things to see and do, for any photographer London has it all.

-Sharon and I would sometimes take the night bus into the city centre, to photograph the dawn light reaching across the roof tops.
-Dawn is quite a special time in London, one of the quietest moments you’ll ever find the city streets.
+Sharon and I would sometimes catch the night bus into the city centre to photograph the warmth of sunrise London as the first light reached across the roof tops.
+In the light of dawn London is quite a special place as it’s one of the quietest times you’ll ever find the city’s streets.

-This is an incredibly creative city where artists of every genre can find inspiration and like-minded souls to engage with.
+For sure, this is an incredibly creative city where artists of every genre can find inspiration and like-minded souls to engage with and learn from.

 So here we go.
 Ten top ideas for photographing London that captures a sense of the city’s amazing spirit.

-I love riding the London Underground, or the Tube as it’s affectionately known.
-Every type of personality seems to exist somewhere along the underground network at all times of the day and night.
+London underground photography is one of my favourite things to do in the city, there is so much choice.
+Every type of personality seems to exist somewhere along the underground network, or the Tube as it’s affectionately known, at all times of the day and night.

 I love how every station is different, each with its own story or special features.
 ‘Mind the Gap’ must be the most famous safety announcement in the world.